 When you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation number

 no later than 5:00 p.m..
 ET, on the business day prior to the 20th to avoid penalty and interest.
-For a list of payment due dates, visit the Department's Forms and
+For a list of the electronic payment deadlines, visit the Department's Forms and

 Publications webpage and select the current year Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659) under the